Malmheim og Soma

-Malmheim og Soma is a borough of the city of Sandnes in the west part of the large municipality of Sandnes in Rogaland county, Norway.
+Malmheim og Soma is a borough of the city of Sandnes in the western part of the large Sandnes Municipality in Rogaland county, Norway.
 The 20 km2 borough sits in the western part of the municipality and it has a population of 1,597.
 It was created in 2011 when the old boroughs of Malmheim and Soma were merged.
-The Julabygda Chapel is located in the small village of Julebygda in this borough.
+The Julebygda Chapel is located in the small village of Julebygda in this borough.